nimblehq/flutter-templates/README.md

-# Git Repository Template

-Project repository template to set up all public projects at [Nimble](https://nimblehq.co/)
+# Flutter Templates

+All the templates that can be used to kick off a new Flutter application quickly.

 ## Usage

 Clone the repository

-`git clone git@github.com:nimblehq/git-template.git`
+`git clone git@github.com:nimblehq/flutter-templates.git`

+TBD: setup.

 ## License